Keeping Pets Well Throughout the Sharon Community

 Pet Wellness Care: Puppies and Kittens

 Puppies and kittens need lots of care and attention.
 When you bring home your new bundle of fur, you should schedule their first checkup with us right away so we can make sure they’re healthy and establish a wellness routine.
-Most pets will receive their initial distemper booster at 6-8 weeks of age, and be revaccinated every 3 weeks until they are about 12-16 weeks old.
-Rabies can be given around 15 weeks, but this timetable may vary.
+Most pets will receive their initial distemper booster at 6-8 weeks of age.
+Then, we revaccinate every 3 weeks until they are about 12-16 weeks old.
+Around 15 weeks, pets are ready for the rabies vaccine but this timetable may vary.

 Since many puppies and kittens have worms when they’re born, we need to check their stool so that we can administer treatment if necessary.
 During their visit, we will discuss their dietary needs, training methods, and much more to prepare you and your pet for your new life together.